 Below is one offering of this course for the Winter 2022 term.

 Tue Jan 04 - Fri Mar 25 12 Weeks

 TBD – see Learning Outcomes in the interim

 This course offering is in progress.
 Please check back next term or subscribe to receive email updates.

 Upon successful completion of this course, the student will be able to:

-Effective as of Winter 2014
+Effective as of Fall 2020

 CARD 5301 is offered as a part of the following programs:

+Interested in being notified about future offerings of CARD 5301 - Concepts in Electrophysiology?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.